 Year-round growth with lavish looks and flavor, easy as 1-2-3.
 Is there anything better?
 Order your Key Lime Bush today!

 Key Lime Bushs are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Key Lime Bush will drastically increase the size of your crop.

 Planting & Care

 1. Planting: If your winter temperatures consistently fall below 40 degrees, plant your bush in a container to place outside in the summer months and inside during winter.

 Choose a pot slightly larger than your Key Lime Bush’s shipped container, with plenty of holes in the bottom to allow for drainage.
 Be sure to plant in well-draining potting soil recommended for acid-loving citrus plants.

-4) Place your bush in a well-lit area of your home, preferably a South-facing window.
+Finally, place your bush in a well-lit area of your home, preferably a south-facing window.

 Most items ship the next business day unless otherwise noted